bup/bup/Documentation/bup-restore.1.md

 "synthetic" paths, for example a root directory affected by `bup save --graft`, will have group and world read/execute permissions as if via a umask of 022.
-Any paths whose metadata has been lost (perhaps via earlier versions of bup; see the taxonomy in DESIGN) will have restrictive permissions as if via a umask of 077.
+Any paths whose metadata has been lost (perhaps via `bup get --repair`, or earlier versions of bup; see the taxonomy in DESIGN) will have restrictive permissions as if via a umask of 077.

 The `--map-user`, `--map-group`, `--map-uid`, `--map-gid` options may be used to adjust the available ownership information before any of